grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-ws/socket/_index.md

 ---
 title: 'Socket'
-excerpt: 'Socket is a WebSocket client to interact with a WebSocket connection.'
+description: 'Socket is a WebSocket client to interact with a WebSocket connection.'
 weight: 80
 weight: 80
 ---